Mathew Hayman: Career

-On 10 April 2016, he won Paris–Roubaix, the eighth professional victory of his career.
+On 10 April 2016, he won Paris–Roubaix, the eighth professional victory of his career and his 15th time participating in Paris-Roubaix.
 He was part of a breakaway of 16 riders that escaped from the peloton in the early stages of the race, which was later joined by a group which was formed after the peloton broke up following a crash 115 km from the finish.
 In the closing stages Hayman managed to close the gap on a select group of riders attacking from the lead group, and in the final sprint at Roubaix Velodrome, he beat Tom Boonen, Ian Stannard, Sep Vanmarcke and Edvald Boasson Hagen.
 His first reaction was one of disbelief: "I can’t believe it [...]
 This is my favorite race, it's a race I dream of every year.
 This year I didn’t even dare to dream."

 On 18 September 2018 Hayman announced that he intended to retire after the 2019 Tour Down Under.